The type of plants you choose for repotting will have more impact on your results than anything else.

 Generally speaking, plants with thick leaves and stems are easy transplants.
 Switching from soil to hydroponics temporarily interrupts the flow of moisture up from the roots.
 These plants store moisture in their leaves and stems, so they're not effected by an interruption of moisture from the roots.

 See a list of easy transplants here.

-What's a good growing environment?
+What's a good growing environment during the transition from soil to hydroponics?
 Warm temperatures at the roots and lots of humidity at the leaves.
+See more here.

-Having the right tools makes the job easy (see Tools for Transplanting for more on tools).
+Having the right tools makes the job a lot easier (see Tools for Transplanting).

 The list of plants that are difficult transplants here.

 The shape of the grow pot is also important.
-Our culture pots are tappered, have extra openings on the side, and have a dome on the bottom.
-These features help insure an even mix of air and water at the roots - the key to transplanting success!
+Our culture pots are tappered, with extra openings on the side, and have a dome on the bottom.
+All of these features insure an even mix of air and water at the roots - the key to transplanting success!

 Hydroponic grow pots come in many shapes and sizes